victorlopezalonso/wine-metrics/README.md

     composer install

+4️⃣ Generate the SSL keys for JWT

+    php bin/console lexik:jwt:generate-keypair

-4️⃣ Run database migrations
+5️⃣ Run database migrations

     php bin/console doctrine:migrations:migrate
     php bin/console doctrine:migrations:migrate --env=test

-5️⃣ Start the server
+6️⃣ Start the server

     symfony server:start

-6️⃣ Generate the SSL keys for JWT

-    php bin/console lexik:jwt:generate-keypair

 ### 🐳 Docker

+Update the database host in your .env local files to match the database container name.

+    DATABASE_URL="mysql://app:!ChangeMe!@database:3306/app?serverVersion=8.0.32&charset=utf8mb4"
+    DATABASE_URL="mysql://app:!ChangeMe!@database_test:3306/app?serverVersion=8.0.32&charset=utf8mb4"

 To run the project using Docker, you need to have Docker and Docker Compose installed on your machine.

     docker-compose up --build -d

-### Consuming asynchronous services

-In order to consume asynchronous services, you need to run the following command:

-    php bin/console messenger:consume async -vv

-### Run the tests
+### 🧪 Run the Tests
-This script will look for the docker container and run the tests inside it.
-If the container is not found, it will run the tests locally.
+This script will automatically detect if the application is running inside a **Docker container** and execute the tests within it.
+If no container is found, the tests will be executed **locally** on your machine.

     composer test

-### Create a new feature

-To create a new feature, run the following command and follow the instructions.

-    php bin/console ddd:feature:create

-This will create the files all the necessary files for a new feature including the entity, repository, controller, service, etc.

 ### 📚 Swagger Documentation
 The API documentation is available at the following URL: